 * An HTTP request is the information your web browser sends to a website to request the web page you want to view.

 ** Cookies are unidentifiable information that allows a website to detect if you have visited them before and allows them to set preferences that enhance your experience on their website.
-It’s also how advertisers know how to show you advertisements from websites you have visited or have shown interest in through third party website cookies.
+Advertisers know to show you relative advertisements based on websites you have visited or have shown interest in through third party website cookies.
 Find out more here.